 The holiday season is my excuse to make every cookie recipe under the sun.
-While I do make the classics like snickerdoodles and sugar cookies, I sometimes skip the oven completely and make their no bake counterparts.
+While I do make the classics like snickerdoodles and sugar cookies, I sometimes skip the oven completely and make their no-bake counterparts.

 - Vanilla extract– Gives a touch of vanilla flavor to the cookies.

 - White chocolate chips– What is a cranberry recipe without any white chocolate in it?

 - Dried Cranberries– Be sure to use 100% unsweetened dried cranberries.

 Step 1- Make the dough.
 In a large mixing bowl, whisk together your cashew butter, maple syrup, and coconut flour, until combined.
 Using a rubber spatula, gently fold through your white chocolate chips and dried cranberries.

 Step 2- Shape the cookies.
 Using your hands, form small balls of dough and place on a large baking sheet lined with parchment paper.
 Press down on each ball and using a fork, cross two sides.

 To store: Cookies soften at room temperature, so should be stored in the refrigerator.
 Keep them covered (in a sealed container) and they will keep fresh for up to 2 weeks.

 To freeze: Store cookies in a ziplock bag and store in the freezer for up to 6 months.

-More no bake cookie recipes to try
+More simple cookie recipes to try

 - Chocolate Peanut Butter No Bake Cookies– 4 ingredients and seriously delicious.

 - White Chocolate raspberry cookies– My family’s favorite cookie.

 White Chocolate Cranberry Cookies